 FIND OUT MORE:

-- Read the full article, which has been submitted to The Astrophysical Journal.
+- You can read the full article, which is published in The Astrophysical Journal.

 - Visit the LIGO Open Science Center (with direct access to GW170608 data).

 - Advanced Virgo homepage

 - GW150914: The First Direct Detection of Gravitational Waves

 - GW150914: First Results from the Search for Binary Black Hole Coalescence with Advanced LIGO

 - Properties of the Binary Black Hole Merger GW150914